 Cyclist Dismount Sign: Is it Compulsory to Get Off?

-Usually cyclist dismount signs are placed where the roads are very narrow, or at public roundabouts where there isn't enough width for a cyclist to travel through safely.
-They are also used where it is considered to be dangerous for cyclists to continue, such as in this case, approaching or descending a steep hill.
+Usually cyclist dismount signs are placed where it is considered to be dangerous for cyclists to continue, such as in this case, approaching or descending a steep hill.

 However they are not mandatory signs, they are advisory - so although they will indicate an area where it may be safer to dismount and to push your bicycle, you are not legally obliged to do this and you will NOT be breaking the law if you choose not to do so.